microsoft/fluentui/packages/office-ui-fabric-react/src/components/Announced/docs/Asynchronous/Donts.md

-- Announce when each individual page section has loaded, unless it has been over a specified period of time.
+- Don't announce when each individual page section has loaded, unless it has been over a specified period of time.